 Then the meat is available for the public

 Responsible use of antibiotics

-Animal health companies and organizations are working collaboratively with the Food and Drug Administration (FDA) and the American Veterinary Medical Association (AVMA) to ensure the responsible use of antibiotics in animals that produce food.
+The animal health community changed the way antibiotics are used on U.S. farms, in collaboration with the Food and Drug Administration (FDA) and the American Veterinary Medical Association (AVMA).
+Changes that took effect Jan.
+1, 2017, limit the uses of antibiotics in animal agriculture and require increased oversight by a veterinarian to further ensure responsible use of antibiotics.
 Antibiotic resistance is a serious public health concern and the animal health community shares that concern.

 Antibiotics explained: resistance vs. residue